Matesant/ft_transcendence/services/README.md

   { "alias":"loser", "opponent":"winner", "result":"loss", "date":"<ISO>" }
   ```

-JWT is required for all protected endpoints across services.
+Cookie-based authentication is used for all protected endpoints across services.

 ---